Extracting transport coefficients from local ground-state currents: Results

 Using the approximate form of the correlator in Eq.~\eqref{eq:Approximate_C_of_t}, one can analytically evaluate the Fourier transform in Eq.~\eqref{eq:FourierTransform_C_of_t}, which yields

 This expression offers an explicit recipe to obtain the local Hall response from the three parameters entering the single-frequency ansatz in Eq.~\eqref{eq:Approximate_C_of_t}: $\mathcal{C}(\vec{r}, 0)$, $\omega_0$ and $\Gamma$.
-Since the Hall response is directly related to the Chern number~\cite{Thouless1982,Niu1985}, we point out that Eq.~\eqref{eq:HallFromDampedOscillations} provides a simple and practical expression for the local Chern marker ${\sf Ch} (\vec{r})$.
+Since the Hall response is directly related to the Chern number~\cite{Thouless1982,Niu1985}, we point out that Eq.~\eqref{eq:HallFromDampedOscillations} provides a simple and practical expression for a local Chern marker ${\sf Ch} (\vec{r})$.

-To confirm the validity of this approximation, we performed a numerical study of a paradigmatic Chern insulator state, which is obtained by filling the lowest band of the Hofstadter model with non-interacting fermions; see also the next Section~\ref{section_application} for details.
-We find that the correlator $\mathcal{C}(\vec{r},t)$ that was obtained numerically is in good agreement with the ansatz in Eq.~\eqref{eq:HallFromDampedOscillations}; see Fig.~\ref{fig:NumericalBenchmark}(b).
+To confirm the validity of this approximation, we performed a numerical study of a paradigmatic Chern insulator state, which is obtained by filling the lowest band of the Harper-Hofstadter model with non-interacting fermions; see also the next paragraph for details.
+We find that the correlator $\mathcal{C}(\vec{r},t)$ that was obtained numerically is in good agreement with the ansatz in Eq.~\eqref{eq:HallFromDampedOscillations}; see Fig.~\ref{fig:NumericalBenchmark}(a).
 Here, we extracted the parameters $\Gamma$ and $\omega_0$ by fitting the numerical data.
-As shown in Appendix~\ref{app:Gap}, these parameters match the bandwidth $\Gamma\!\approx\!W$ and cyclotron gap $\omega_0\!\approx\!\Omega_c$ of the corresponding Hofstadter bands, respectively.
+As discussed in detail below, these parameters match the bandwidth $\Gamma\!\approx\!W$ and cyclotron gap $\omega_0\!\approx\!\Omega_c$ of the corresponding Hofstadter bands, respectively.

-Furthermore, we confirm that the local Chern marker ${\sf Ch} (\vec{r}) = 2\pi \sigma_{\rm H}(\vec{r})$ [Eq.~\eqref{eq:HallFromDampedOscillations}], extracted from the fitted curve, agrees well with the expected Chern number \mbox{${\sf Ch}=1$} of the lowest Hofstadter band in the limit of sufficiently small $\alpha$; see Fig.~\ref{fig:NumericalBenchmark}(c).
+Furthermore, we confirm that the local Chern marker ${\sf Ch} (\vec{r}) = 2\pi \sigma_{\rm H}(\vec{r})$ [Eq.~\eqref{eq:HallFromDampedOscillations}], extracted from the fitted curve, agrees well with the expected Chern number \mbox{${\sf Ch}=1$} of the lowest Hofstadter band in the limit of sufficiently small $\alpha$; see Fig.~\ref{fig:NumericalBenchmark}(b).
 Deviations at large $\alpha$ are attributed to the stronger dispersion of the Hofstadter bands in this regime, which broadens the transition.

-We explicitly confirm the local nature of the Chern marker ${\sf Ch} (\vec{r})$ in Appendix~\ref{app:Locality}, where we present the results for a junction displaying two (local and distinct) Chern insulating phases.
+We explicitly confirm the local nature of the Chern marker ${\sf Ch} (\vec{r})$ in the Methods, where we present the results for a junction displaying two (local and distinct) Chern insulating phases.